 16. H. Hu, D. Smakman.
 Rhotics Frequency In Beijing

-17. J. Flachetto.
+17. J. Falchetta.
 Reacting to urbanization in Morocco: New language practices, old discourses?

 Dick Smakman is an Assistant Professor at the Leiden University Centre for Linguistics in the Netherlands.
-He specialises in the sociolinguistics and sociophonetics of both 1st-language use and 2nd language acquisition and use.
+He specialises in the sociolinguistics and sociophonetics of both first-language use and second language acquisition and use.

-Jiří Nekvapil is an Associate Professor at Charles University in Prague and an Adjunct Professor at Beijng Foreign Studies University, China.
-His specific research interests lie in the issues of language interaction, Language Management Theory, language diversity in multinational companies, and the ethnomethodologically based analysis of media discourse.
+Jiří Nekvapil is an Associate Professor at Charles University in Prague.
+His specific research interests lie in the issues of language interaction, Language Management Theory, language diversity in multinational companies and the ethnomethodologically based analysis of media discourse.

 Kapitolina Fedorova is a Professor of Russian Studies at Tallinn University in Estonia.
 Her research interests include language contacts, intercultural communication, migration and border studies, and register variation in everyday communication.